 For anyone not comfortable with stairs, there’s a sunny double downstairs with a walk-in shower.
 Upstairs, you’ll find two king en-suite bedrooms and two twins sharing a house bathroom.

 There’s a comforting ritual to childhood holidays.
 After the obligatory ‘Are we there yet?’ comes the battle over the bedrooms, the first game of hide-and-seek and the kickabout on the lawn.
-There’ll be yelps of joy here, too, when they find the games room with table football and giant TV.

 They’ll love the walks through the woodlands as well, and the private lakefront that’s ripe for skimming stones, swimming on a summer’s day, or sailing your boat out from the slipway to St Herbert’s Island for a Swallows-and-Amazons-style picnic.
 Or catch the ferry to Keswick from the marina and make forever memories.